unioslo/harborapi/docs/endpoints/index.md

 This section contains API documentation for the methods implementing the different Harbor API endpoints.

-The methods listed on the various pages in this section can be accessed by calling them on an instance of the [`HarborAsyncClient`][harborapi.client.HarborAsyncClient] class:
+The methods listed can be called on an instance of the [`HarborAsyncClient`][harborapi.client.HarborAsyncClient] class:

 ```py